rohit12crj/Study-Notes/Git/notes.md

 What is rebase interactive?

-How do you prevent secret commits?
+How do you prevent secret commits? --> use checkov in pipeline

 What is git blame?

-How to enforce branch protection?
+How to enforce branch protection?  -> use codeowners file & take manual approvals